nbrown02/Multi-Team-Forecaster/README.md

 * Select http/https (only choose http if your Azure DevOps Server is HTTP)
 * Add the Analytics / Azure DevOps Server URL - for Azure DevOps services enter 'analytics.dev.azure.com' / for Azure DevOps Server enter your server details
 * Add your organization
-* For each respective team, enter the project name and team name, this may mean repeating the project name (note: Don't confuse the team name with the project name, a common mistake.
-If the URL you use is "http://dev.azure.com/Microsoft-UK/AzureDevOpsTeam/Database", then Microsoft-UK is the Organization Name, AzureDevOpsTeam is the Project name, Database is the team name)
+* For each respective team, enter the project name and team name, please note this may mean repeating the project name, however don't confuse the team name with the project name, a common mistake.
+If the URL you use is "http://dev.azure.com/Microsoft-UK/AzureDevOpsTeam/Database", then *Microsoft-UK* is the Organization Name, *AzureDevOpsTeam* is the Project name, *Database* is the team name)
 * If you would like to know the remaining count for a particular Epic/Feature, add in the ID for this
-* The report covers up to 9 teams, only complete it for as many teams as you nee
+* The report covers up to 9 teams, only complete it for as many teams as you need
 * It should then look something like this:

 <img width="536" height="463" alt="image" src="https://github.com/user-attachments/assets/01e87706-25a3-4e67-a24f-9f4a880fb98f" />